garveychan/1up-bouldering/README.md

 ##### Offline discussions

 - Client has emphasised importance of having robust data analytics capability within the system - targeting membership demographics such as age, gender, locale and trends such as frequency of use, payment cycles, etc.
-- Client would prefer membership tag system to be integrated into system.
+- Client would prefer membership tag system to be integrated into the application.

 ##### 11am Saturday 10/07/21